 - Chimney cleaning and maintenance.
 Hire a chimney sweep before you light your fireplace for the first time when you move into a home.
 After that, follow a regular inspection schedule, especially if you use it consistently through out the winter.
 There are problems that can be avoided by noticing moisture leaks, deterioration, damage, cracks, or obstructions.
 A leak can be deadly if fire is able to penetrate outside of the flue.

 - Winterize outdoor living components.
 Store lawn and patio furniture, remove items that freeze from your garage, and review your outdoor lighting.
 Winter daylight is brief and your exterior lighting needs to be refreshed with new bulbs or updated motion lighting.
 Timed light systems start at $15.00 and are easily installed.
 Dark homes invite crime and potentially set you up for a risk of someone falling on a dark, icy sidewalk.

 - Clean and stain your deck.
 Sweep, and remove obstructions between the boards.
 Inspect for deterioration of wood, loose nails and warping or split boards.
-Power-wash carefully as to not too damage the wood or use a stiff handled brush and hose to remove mold, dirt and buildup.
+Consider hiring a Kansas City pressure washing company to carefully as to not too damage the wood or use a stiff handled brush and hose to remove mold, dirt and buildup.
 A mild detergent or commercial product may be used.
 Staining is best tackled on a sunny day.
 If you don’t have the time, call a professional to address your deck needs.
 Brogan’s Home Painting stains decks.
 Call Ed for an estimate: 913-449-8468.